-New eco-design requirements for electric motors in EuropeEffective July 1, 2021, a new EU regulation comes into force specifying the energy efficiency of electric motors.
+New ErP regulation for electric motors in EuropeEffective July 1, 2021, a new EU regulation comes into force specifying the energy efficiency of electric motors.

 Manufacturers, who wish to market consumer or industrial products such as electric motors in the European market must guarantee that these comply with the appropriate efficiency regulations.
 Electric drives consume approximately 50% of the electric power generated in the EU.
 As a consequence, they play a decisive role when it comes to reducing energy consumption and the use of valuable resources.
 Further, it is worth noting that the requirements placed on energy-efficient products are continually on the rise.

 To determine the energy efficiency of a motor, in the past, globally applicable efficiency classes and a series of energy efficiency regulations were drawn up, which are summarized under the eco-design or ErP regulation name.
 The efficiency classifications are based on the international IEC/EN 60034-30-1 Standard, which defines Classes IE0 to IE4 for electric motors.
 An efficiency class makes it simpler to make a direct energy-related comparison and certification of electric motors regarding to what extent they can reduce the usage of valuable resources.